Patrick Farrell (footballer)

-Patrick Farrell (3 April 1872 – 1950), commonly known as Pat or Paddy Farrell, was an Ireland international footballer.
+Patrick Farrell (3 April 1872 – 1950) was an Ireland international footballer.
 He played as a right half in the Football League for Woolwich Arsenal, in the Irish League for Ligoniel, Belfast Celtic and Distillery, in the Scottish Cup for Celtic, and in the English Southern League for Brighton United and Brighton & Hove Albion.
 He won two Irish League titles with Distillery, in 1895–96 and 1900–01.